creativetimofficial/vue-material-dashboard-laravel-bs4/README.md

 - Linux: [How to install LAMP on Linux](https://howtoubuntu.org/how-to-install-lamp-on-ubuntu)
 - Mac: [How to install MAMP on MAC](https://wpshout.com/quick-guides/how-to-install-mamp-on-your-mac/)
 - Install Composer: [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md)

-## Download

-For the free version of the project you can either
-- download the .zip file from the Creative Tim site and extract it or
-- make a clone from the Github repository

-You will get two project folders: one for the Laravel API project and one for the Vue frontend.

 ## Laravel API Project Installation